dabit3/building-a-subgraph-workshop/README.md

 ## The Graph - Subgraph Workshop

-Learn how to build a GraphQL API on top of the Ethereum blockchain to query data from [Zora](https://zora.co/).
+Learn how to build a GraphQL API on top of the Ethereum blockchain to query data from [Foundation](https://foundation.app/).

 ![Subgraph Workshop](images/header.png)

-In this workshop you'll learn how to build and deploy a subgraph using the [Zora NFT](https://zora.co/) smart contract.
+In this workshop you'll learn how to build and deploy a subgraph using the [Foundation NFT](https://foundation.app/) smart contract.

 ### Prerequisites